garvin-stack/cs179m/README.md

 ### `loadingunloading.py`

 - **Functionality**: This script manages the loading and unloading of containers.
-It includes features to track container status, update records, and optimize the loading/unloading operations using A* search algorithm which uses heuristic search.
+It includes features to track container status, update records, and optimize the loading/unloading operations using A* search algorithm which uses heuristic cost search.
 - **How to Use**: Execute this script to start the process.
 Input the required data as prompted, and the script will handle the rest, ensuring accurate and efficient container management.

 ### `manifest_outbound`